oitofelix/oitofelix.github.io/curriculum.md

-development of several projects of my own making, contribute to other projects, write documentation, publish technical and philosophical articles, do translation work, help in infrastructure maintenance, participate in discussions and give support to users.
+development of several projects of my own making, contribute to other projects, write documentation, publish technical and philosophical articles, do translation work, help in infrastructure maintenance, participate in discussions and provide support to users.
 Below you can find a list of the titles I hold and my published works, demonstrating my experience.

 <!-- Titles -->